berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 Then reboot the Raspberry PI; to disable Bluetooth and configure the PPS settings.
 Once rebooted check if the uart and pps is correctly loaded and working.

 ### PPS signal check
-The linux kernel messages can be read from it's ring buffer with dmesg, to find the pps related message run: `dmesg | grep pps` then on my raspberry the output is shown as:
+The linux kernel messages can be read from it's ring buffer with dmesg, to find the pps related message run: `dmesg | grep pps` then on my Raspberry PI the output is shown as:
 ```
 root@raspberrypi:/boot# dmesg | grep pps
 [    4.177390] pps_core: LinuxPPS API ver.
 1 registered